PlqnK/csgo-cfg/README.md

 ## License

+The Orel's Text Mod is available under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-This project is released under the [Unlicense](https://unlicense.org).
+The rest of the project is released under the [Unlicense](https://unlicense.org).
 A copy of the license is available in this project folder.